1953 Meath Intermediate Football Championship

-The 1953 Meath Intermediate Football Championship is the 27th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
-The tournament consists of 12 teams.
-The championship format consists of a group stage before progressing to a knock-out stage.
+The 1953 Meath Intermediate Football Championship was the 27th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
+The tournament consisted of 12 teams.
+The championship format consisted of a group stage before progressing to a knock-out stage.

 No team was regraded from the 1952 S.F.C.

-At the end of the season Carnaross, Castletown, Donore, Kilberry and Longwood applied to be regraded to the 1954 J.F.C.
+At the end of the season, Carnaross, Castletown, Donore, Kilberry and Longwood applied to be regraded to the 1954 J.F.C.

-On 19 July 1953, St. Vincent's claimed their 1st Intermediate championship title when they defeated Dunderry 2-7 to 1-3 in the final at Pairc Tailteann.
+On 19 July 1953, St. Vincent's claimed their first Intermediate championship title when they defeated Dunderry 2-7 to 1-3 in the final at Pairc Tailteann.

 Team changes

-The following teams have changed division since the 1952 championship season.
+The following teams changed division since the 1952 championship season.

 From I.F.C.

 Promoted to 1953 S.F.C.